-The point of Board Game Top Shop, an obscure budget title released for the original Playstation, is to deal in hard business and become the most profitable manager in the mall.
+The point of Board Game Top Shop, an obscure budget title released for the Sega Saturn titled Tenant Wars, and the original Playstation, is to deal in hard business and become the most profitable manager in the mall.
 The game is played on a 2-dimensional board, and the malls are divided into multiple spaces that can be turned into various stores.
 Every mall has stores that range from cheap operations on the bottom floor, to the high-quality shops on the higher floors.
 Every store can be expanded up to a four-tier store, which allows for more price-gouging of your foes, who have to purchases at least one item every time they land on your occupied space.
 Landing on your own spaces allows you to restock your stores to keep them from being bought out, because an empty store is just space waiting to be occupied.
 The winner is the person who reaches the target assets set before the game.
 The game has a very low-budget feel, as translation is sketchy at best and some actions are a little unclear due to the vague wording.
 Also, the backgrounds are all static, and characters only have a few frames of animation.
 Despite the low budget quality, it makes a very interesting game to play with friends.

 Playing the Game

 First you select how many human and how many computer players will be participating in a match.
 Up to 6 characters can play, all of which can be handled by humans.
 Only one controller is needed and is passed between players.
 Then, each player selects their character from a list of eccentric dudes and ladies who can then be renamed to their liking.
 You then pick from a selection of maps that will serve as the board you play on.
 From there, the target assets and starting money are both set, as well as the number of players that can go bankrupt before the game ends.
 The players are then randomized and play begins.

 A player rolls their "die" (which is actually a pencil with numbers on each side) and moves that many steps.
 There are a few different types of squares a player can encounter on their turn: